vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 **NOTES**:
 - vSphere Integrated Containers Engine does not support mounting directories as data volumes.
 A command such as <code>docker create -v /<i>folder_name</i>:/<i>folder_name</i> busybox</code> is not supported.
 - If you use `docker create -v` to create containers that are attached to volumes, vSphere Integrated Containers Engine only supports the `-r` and `-rw` options.

+<a name="attach"></a>
+## Mount an Existing Volume on a Container ##
+vSphere Integrated Containers Engine currently supports mounting a volume on only one container at a time.
+When you mount a volume on a container by using `docker create -v`,  that volume remains mounted on the container until you remove that container.
+When you have removed the container you can mount the volume on a new container.

+This example performs the following operations:

+- Creates a container named `container1` from the `busybox` image.
+- Mounts the `myData` folder of a volume named `volume1` on that container, starts the container, and attaches to it.
+- After performing operations in `volume1:/myData` then stopping and detaching `container1`, creates `container2` from the `ubuntu` image and mounts the `myData` folder of `volume1` on it.

+<pre>docker -H <i>virtual_container_host_address</i>:2376 --tls
+create --name container1 -v volume1:/myData busybox
+docker start container1
+docker attach container1

+[Perform container operations and detach]

+docker stop container1
+docker rm container1
+docker create -it --name container2 -v volume1:/myData ubuntu docker start container2 docker attach container2

+[Perform container operations with the same volume that was previously mounted to container1]</pre>

 <a name="delete_vol"></a>
 ## Delete a Named Volume from a Volume Store ##